| Home | Back to Goldfish |

 The common goldfish and London shubunkin standard is as follows:

-- Depth of body to be between 3/7ths and 3/8ths of body length
+- Depth of body to be approximately 40% of body length.

 The fish should be bright and alert.
 The body should be strong and sturdy with

 a smooth outline.
-The caudal fin should be short.
+The caudal fin should be short and slightly forked.

 - Common goldfish: